 These two types of blood pathogens mentioned above are ones that we should protect ourselves from.
 Aside from the fact that it is contagious, it could also result in deteriorating your overall health.

 With these things to consider, it is indeed true that bloodborne pathogens are a risk to human lives.
-This is why you should be responsible in protecting yourself by arming yourself with ample knowledge about these kinds of diseases.
+This is why you should be responsible for protecting yourself by arming yourself with ample knowledge about these kinds of diseases.

 American Health Care Academy offers a course specifically for this kind of disease.
-The course is designed to provide you all the information that you need when it comes to protecting yourself and the others from the bloodborne pathogens.
+The course is designed to provide you all the information that you need when it comes to protecting yourself and others from bloodborne pathogens.

 To know more about this bloodborne course, visit this link today and get yourself protected from these deadly viruses!